franc136/Lake-Michigan-Sailing-Passage-Conditions-Analysis-2018-2022/README.md

 May saw the lowest average wind speed at 7.6 knots, while July had the lowest average wave height of 1.4ft.

 ###### Small Craft Advisories
-October experienced the most SCA's with an average of 18.4, while May had the lease amount with an average of 3.5.
+October experienced the most SCA's with an average of 18.4, while May had the lowest amount with an average of 3.5.

 ### Wind Conditions